youzan/vant/src/form/README.md

 ### Intro

 Used for data entry and verification, and supports input boxes, radio buttons, check boxes, file uploads and other types.
+Should be used with [Field](#/en-US/field) component.

 ### Install